kodify/technicaltest/README.md

 -----------
 **NOTE**: We encourage you to make as much commits as possible with meaningul messages instead of one big bang commit at the end.

+**NOTE2**: We encourage you to test you code (with functional, integration or unit tests, as you feel more confortable).

 1) Our frontend girl wanted to check also your capabilities in her terrain, so we included this part on the test.
 On the Home page, the blog posts (or similar) are shown in a single column, one on top of the other.
 We require you to do the